-A tank can be requalified by visual inspection.
-Only a qualified technician can perform this test.
-If you have a bbq tank that needs use to be requalified locally you can take it to where you normally have your tank filled and they should be able to help you.
-IF you have a DOT at your home, your propane provider should be able to re-certify the tank for you.
+You can get a propane tank inspected visually.
+Only a qualified technician can perform this test for a propane tank recertification.
+If you have a The Department of Transportation that needs use to be requalified locally you can take it to where you normally have your propane tank filled and they should be able to help you.
+If you have a DOT at your home, your propane provider should be able to assess the tank’s status and re-certify the propane tank for you.

-Another way to requalify a tank is to do what called “Proof Pressure” where the tank is tested with air at twice the marked service pressure.
-If this test is completed it will need to be retested 7 years after this date.
+Another way to requalify a propane tank is to do what is called “Proof Pressure” where the tank pressure is tested with air at twice the marked service pressure.
+If this test is completed it will need to be retested 7 years after this recertification date.

-The last test is a “Volumetric Expansion” test that is a water jacket hydrostatic test where the tank is tested at twice the marked service pressure.
-Tanks will need to be re-qualified 12 years after this type of testing.
-After a certified technician requalifies a tank he/she will mark tank with the date and type of test performed.
+The last test is a “Volumetric Expansion” test which is a water jacket hydrostatic test where the propane tank is tested at twice the marked service pressure.
+Propane tanks will need to be re-qualified 12 years after this type of testing.
+After a certified technician requalifies a propane tank he/she will mark the propane tank with the date and type of test performed.

-The basic idea to come away with from this is that 99% of BBQ tanks are DOT tanks and they will need to be requalified 12 years after the manufactures date stamped on the collar of the tank.
-If your tank is approaching recertification date just take it to where you normally have them filled or to your local propane dealer and they will be able to help you out.
-You will not be able to get your tank filled right away but should be able to exchange it for another.
-If you have DOT at your home, your propane dealer will be able to requalify the tank using one of the above methods.
+The basic idea to come away with from this is that 99% of BBQ tanks (propane grill tanks) are DOT tanks and they will need to be requalified 12 years after the manufactures date stamped on the collar of the propane tank.
+If your propane tank is approaching the recertification date just take it to where you normally have them filled or to your local propane dealer and they will be able to help you out.
+You will not be able to get your propane tank filled right away but should be able to exchange it for another.
+If you have DOT at your home, your propane dealer will be able to requalify the propane tank using one of the above methods.

 Ever wonder what hazmat codes mean?
 Check out this video explanation: